Outdoor and Sports Safety for Children Who Are Blind or Low Vision

 - Wear a helmet or goggles, or both, to protect head and eyes.

-- Encourage your child to talk to teammates and coaches about her visual impairment.
-They need to know what they can do to help her be an effective member of the team.
-For example, in a soccer game, calling out her name when the ball is kicked to her may help her keep the ball in play.
+- Encourage your child to talk to teammates and coaches about their visual impairment.
+They need to know what they can do to help them be an effective member of the team.
+For example, in a soccer game, calling out their name when the ball is kicked may help keep the ball in play.

-- Check with your child’s eye care specialist before she gets involved in a new sport.
-There may be some restrictions or protective gear that you and she need to know about.
+- Check with your child’s eye care specialist before getting involved in a new sport.
+There may be some restrictions or protective gear that you need to know about.
 Sometimes the eye care specialist is better at explaining these things to your child than you are.
 And most children are less likely to argue with an “expert” than with a parent.